CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module INF.4 IT- cabling.md

 * electrical monitoring of distributors and channels.
 In any case, the number of points where the routed cable is accessible must be minimized and the length of the connections to be protected against unauthorized access minimized.

 In particular, the protection of central routes and cables of the electrical supply and IT cabling must be adapted to the risk situation throughout the entire cable route.
-In areas such as underground car parks and also in corridors used as transport routes, adequate protection against accidental mechanical damage and, if applicable, against acts of sabotage must be ensured by a stable sheathing of the route or the cable.
+In areas such as underground car parks and also in corridors used as transport routes, adequate protection against accidental mechanical damage and, if necessary, against acts of sabotage, must be provided by a stable sheathing of the route or the cable.

 When distributors are locked, regulations are needed that set access rights to the distributor, distribution of keys, and access modalities.
-Among other things, this must specify what to do before changes to cables or distributors and after the execution of such work.
+Among other things, this must specify what to do before making changes to cables or distributors and after performing such work.
 It must be ensured that changes are coordinated and approved and that the documentation is updated.

 #### INF.4.M14 Prevention of transient currents on shields (A)
 The standards for the IT infrastructure (DIN EN 50173, DIN EN 50174-2 "Installation of communication cabling") describe both shielded and unshielded data cabling as well as the requirements for earthing and shielding of these systems.
 When using shielded data lines, a distinction is made in the standards between rooms used for technical purposes (eg server rooms and data centers) and rooms with general IT usage.
-For the technically used rooms, the two-sided application of the shielding and a close meshing of the systems and components is specified.
+For the technically used rooms the two-sided application of the shielding and a close meshing of the systems and components is given.
 For the general use of the IT infrastructure, such as the floor cabling in buildings, the standards stipulate the one-sided application of the shielding.
 Double-sided hanging is optional.

 If mains operation is disturbed by compensating currents when using shielded cables, the cause should first be analyzed.
 Due to the increasing frequency of IT transmission, the systems are becoming more sensitive to high-frequency interference.
-In addition, under certain circumstances they themselves become high-frequency interferers for surrounding systems and systems.
+In addition, under certain circumstances, they themselves become high-frequency interferers for surrounding systems and systems.
 If malfunctions are detected, the correct solution must be worked out depending on the local conditions.
 Since this requires a lot of expertise, it is generally advisable to hire a specialized company to assess, analyze and develop a solution.

 For example, to prevent equalizing currents on the shielding of data lines in buildings, there are several possibilities:

 Equalization currents can be avoided in the TN-C system by connecting only those IT devices with shielded data cables connected to a common electrical distribution.
 For every extension of the data network, this condition must be checked and ensured.

-As a measure against equalizing currents in the TN-C or TN-CS system, it is often proposed to apply the shielding of data lines exclusively on one side only.
+As a measure against equalizing currents in the TN-C or TN-CS system, it is often proposed that the shielding of data lines be exclusively one-sided.
 With regard to equalizing currents, this procedure is actually effective.
 For other reasons, however, this appropriation should be applied extremely restrictively as an absolute exception:

 * Shielded cables whose shielding is only applied on one side are significantly more affected by external interference.
 At the same time, they themselves emit more power than unshielded balanced cables.
 Thus, with one-sided shielding, more data transmission interference (eg, availability or integrity) must be expected than with all other cables.The stronger transmission of evaluable radiation of such lines is added as a risk when considering the confidentiality of information.
 * Even if all the technical disadvantages of one-sided shielding are accepted, the problem remains one of continuous implementation.
 It requires consistent control in all work on the data network to ensure that unilaterally placed shields are not at some point put on both sides.
 Such misappropriation can be found later only with great effort.